 Elves don’t necessarily physically get older, but instead, they will reach a level of maturity which causes weariness and sorrow.
 This can burden them, and this will age them naturally.

 They can sometimes develop this aging over time, having gone through traumatic experiences.
 They usually are immune to all diseases and can heal from normal wounds.
 However, grief and weariness can kill them.

 Can They Give Up Immortality?

-Arwen also tells Aragorn in the movie that she will give up the immortality in order to stay up on earth.
+Arwen also tells Aragorn in the movie that she will give up immortality to stay upon earth.

-This can be done if someone is pure-blooded and gives up the permission.
-Half-elves too are given this choice, and elves may give this up in order to save someone.
+This can be done if someone is pure-blooded and gives up permission.
+Half-elves too are given this choice, and elves may give this up to save someone.